smbutterfield/ibmt17-18/_11-further-part-writing/c2-ex-voiceleadingsecond.md

 w:C:I V ii6/4 V6 I{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

+**Understanding that the ii chord in this example acts as a passing chord rather than a pre-dominant chord also explains how a V chord moves convincingly to a ii chord.
+When a chord resolves against the normal flow of a circle-of-fifths flowchart (see Unit 7a), we call that a *regression*.
+In the example above, the first V chord *should* resolve to a tonic chord but instead regresses to a ii chord.
+This works because of the strength of the bass line, so it is the *passing function* that extends the dominant harmony through a stepwise bass line.**

-**Now that we know how passing 6/4 chords function, we can also clarify why vii<sup>o6</sup> chords function well as a passing chord.
+**Now that we have practiced using a passing 6/4 chord, we can also clarify why vii<sup>o6</sup> chords function well as a passing chord.
 When studying first inversion chords (Unit 11b), we discussed two important ideas regarding vii<sup>o</sup> chords:**
 - The vii<sup>o</sup> is a functional substitution for the V<sup>7</sup> chord and therefore takes its voice-leading and doubling conventions from the V<sup>7</sup> chord.
 - The vii<sup>o6</sup> is often employed as a passing chord between I and I<sup>6</sup> to create a bass line with stepwise motion.